Think-and-Dev/gitbook-docs-test/docs/abis/MoCExchange.md

 **Returns**

-Commissions calculated in MoC price and bitcoin price; and Bitcoin and MoC prices
+Commissions calculated in MoC price and ReserveToken price; and ReserveToken and MoC prices

 **Arguments**